brefphp/bref/README.md

 - Symfony integration
 - Silly/Symfony Console integration
 - Allow configuring the file name of the application (`lambda.php`)
+- CLI helper to run a CLI command on lambda
 - Test framework

 ## Setup